CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Once you are logged in into your SD Desktop private workspace **you can import encrypted  sensitive data stored in SD Connect**.

 !!!
 Note
-    **If you use the CSC Sensitive Data Service public encryption key to encrypt the data, the files  will be decrypted automatically**.
+    **If you use the CSC Sensitive Data Service public encryption key to encrypt the data, the files are  automatically decrypted**.
 If you use your own key pair to           encrypt the data, the application will make a copy and you need to manually decrypt them using Crypt4GH CLI.

 To import the data: